MeganThrolson/RBE2002_template/README.md

 ## Open your project and start working

-To open the project you will be using Sloeber and the "Linked Example" development model.
-Your code is set up as a library. your launch file is the .ino, which is found in your projects "examples" directory.

 In Eclipse, Right click in the Project View and select
 ```
 New->Arduino Sketch